-The civil law version of the crowdfunding uniform act (the UGCA)
+The civil law version of the crowdfunding Uniform Act (the UGCA)

 - [11] The Working Group took the following approach: - The UGCA uses the UIPAA (civil law version) as its starting point and makes changes like those introduced in the UBCCA, in order to adapt it to the current crowdfunding context. - The UGCA uses concepts and adopts a structure that are in harmony with the Civil Code of Québec ("Civil Code"), which will complete it.
 Its drafting style is consistent with Québec civil law drafting principles.
-Therefore, the proposed Act contains few definitions, and when there are definitions, these are included in the substantive provisions.
+Therefore, the Uniform Act contains few definitions, and when there are definitions, these are included in the substantive provisions.
 The UGCA is also less detailed and precise than the UBCCA. - The UGCA adapts or elaborates on the rules regarding trusts and administration of the property of others set out in the Civil Code.
-The rules that should be adopted in Québec to achieve solutions equivalent to those of the UBCCA will sometimes be different, because the background law is different. - For instance, in Québec, private trusts, which are like common law non-charitable purpose trusts, are legally valid and benefit from rules akin to the cy-près doctrine (arts.
+The rules that should be adopted in Québec to achieve solutions equivalent to those of the UBCCA will sometimes be different, because the background law is different. - For instance, in Québec, private trusts, which are like non-charitable purpose trusts, are legally valid.
+In addition, such trusts benefit from rules akin to the cy-près doctrine (arts.
 1268 and 1294 of the Civil Code).
 There is therefore no need to articulate rules on this point in the UGCA. - Conversely, the conditions for creating a trust may pose an obstacle under Québec law that does not exist in the common law.
-For this reason, in the UGCA the trust arises by operation of law. - Finally, the UGCA does not include rules relating to private international law, as the Civil Code already provides a complete and coherent set of rules in this area.
+For this reason, in the UGCA the trust arises by operation of law. - The UGCA provides that any interested person may apply to a court if a crowdfunding campaign is illegal or contrary to public order. - Finally, the UGCA does not include rules relating to private international law, as the Civil Code already provides a complete and coherent set of rules in this area.